How to Create a Multichanel Subscription Form

 Select a form type or a predesigned form and go to the drag-and-drop form builder to edit the form.
 You can also get the HTML code of a simple form and add your scripts and styles in a third-party editor.

-Types of Subscription Forms from SendPulse
+Types of subscription forms from SendPulse

-- Embedded lets place a form in the most appropriate location on a webpage.
+Lets place a form in the most appropriate location on a webpage.

-- Popup allows setting up a box that will pop up on a website.
+Allows setting up a box that will pop up on a website.

-- Floating forms stay in the same part of the screen even when a user scrolls on the page.
+Forms stay in the same part of the screen even when a user scrolls on the page.

-- Fixed allows pinning the form in a header or footer of a website.
+Fllows pinning the form in a header or footer of a website.

-How to Connect Form to a Mailing List
+How to connect form to a mailing list

-After choosing a form type, select a mailing list that to be updated with new subscribers.
+After choosing a form type, select a mailing list that is to be updated with new subscribers.
 You can choose an existing list or create a new one.
 You can also choose several lists at the same time.

 Move to the form builder.

-Elements of a Subscription Form
+Elements of a subscription form

 Input box